4mazom8383/MM-LOGO-DESIGN/README.md

 <div align="center"><img width="840" height="1600" src="imgs/section1.jpg"></div>
 <h1 align="center"> Main LOGO</h1>

-A big emphasis has been placed on the logo icon in order to come up with a well-balanced and adjusted logo.
-And most importantly, to be able to present this particular logo in various scenarios.
+A big emphasis has been placed on the logo icon in order to come up with well-balanced and adjusted logo.
+And mabove all, I'll be able to present this particular logo in various scenarios.

 The following list contains:
 * Logo symbol